-- a.
-The allowability of costs3 and cost allocation methods for work performed under this grant, up to the amount specified in the grant, shall be determined in accordance with the governing cost principles as specified below and must conform with NSF policies, grant special provisions and grantee internal policies in effect on the start date of the grant. - b.
-The cost principles that govern for-profit organizations can be found in the Federal Acquisition Regulation, 48 CFR Part 31. - c.
+a.
+The allowability of costs3 and cost allocation methods for work performed under this award, up to the amount specified in the award, shall be determined in accordance with the governing cost principles as specified below and must conform with NSF policies, award special provisions and recipient internal policies in effect on the start date of the award.

+b.
+The cost principles that govern for-profit organizations can be found in the Federal Acquisition Regulation, 48 CFR § 31.

+c.
 Certain prior approval requirements contained in the governing cost principles have been modified by Article Prior Approval Requirements.